 The next step is to fill in the Library Lesson Planner with subject-area Understandings, Key Questions, and Objectives so the teacher sees at a glance how the lesson aligns to their curriculum.
 We can usually find those from scope & sequence documents or teacher lesson plans.
 These additional entries go a long way toward convincing a teacher that we’ve planned a lesson to enhance their classroom activities and engage students in worthwhile learning.

-Only after doing subject entries do I add the library Standards, Understandings, Key Questions, Objectives, and so on.
-I follow the same guidelines I use for any Library Lesson:
+Next, add the National School Library Standards, Understandings, Key Questions, Objectives, and so on.
+I use the same guidelines to create every Library Lesson: